Economic and Political Overview

 Foreign Trade in Figures

-Ethiopia is not fully open to international trade, with a foreign trade-to-GDP ratio of 24% (World Bank, latest data available).
-It is a member of the IGAD and the COMESA (but has not joined the free trade zone) and has long been in the process of joining the WTO.
-As part of this process, the government is restructuring the customs tariffs.
-In order to rationalize investment opportunities, it has introduced lower duties on raw materials and semi-finished products.
-Ethiopia recently signed the African Continental Free Trade Agreement and created special economic zones offering tax incentives and customs duties exemptions to investors.
-The country mainly exports vanilla, unwrought nickel, coffee, oilseeds, vegetables, cut flowers, pulses, and meat.
-The main imported products are petroleum oils, rice, textiles (mostly for re-exports), medicines, wheat, palm oil, vehicles and fertilizers.
+Ethiopia's trade openness is not fully realized, with a foreign trade-to-GDP ratio of 21% (World Bank, latest data available).
+It is a member of the IGAD and the COMESA but has not yet joined the free trade zone.
+Ethiopia has long been in the process of joining the WTO, and as part of this effort, the government is restructuring customs tariffs to rationalize investment opportunities, including introducing lower duties on raw materials and semi-finished products.
+Additionally, Ethiopia signed the African Continental Free Trade Agreement and established special economic zones offering tax incentives and customs duties exemptions to investors.
+The country's primary export is coffee, which accounted for 42.9% of the total in 2023, followed by other oil seeds and oleaginous fruits (9.0%), dried leguminous vegetables (9.0%), cut flowers and flower buds (8.1%), and other vegetables, fresh or chilled (6.5%).
+Major imports consist of petroleum oils (14.2%), mineral or chemical fertilisers (4.1%), motor cars and vehicles (3.4%), nitrogenous fertilisers (2.9%), palm oil and its fractions (2.9% - data Comtrade).

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data